 About 5 percent to 10 percent of pancreatic cancer occurs in people who have relatives who have had pancreatic cancer.
 These people have inherited a gene mutation that raises their risk of getting pancreatic and other cancers.

 Not everyone with these mutations will develop cancer.
 Inherited mutations may include the following genes: BRCA2, BRCA1, PALB2, P16/CDKN2A, PRSS1 and ATM.

-If you are a loved one are found to have an abnormal gene associated with pancreatic cancer, we recommend undergoing cancer screening.
+If you or a loved one are found to have an abnormal gene associated with pancreatic cancer, we recommend undergoing cancer screening.

 In 2012, the International Cancer of the Pancreas Screening Consortium (CAPS) released consensus guidelines for pancreatic cancer screening.

-Recommendations include screening with endoscopic ultrasound, magnetic resonance imaging or magnetic resonance cholangiopancreatography (MRCP), a MRI test that looks at the ducts of the pancreas, for the following high-risk groups:
+Recommendations include screening with endoscopic ultrasound, magnetic resonance imaging or magnetic resonance cholangiopancreatography (MRCP) for the following high-risk groups:

 - Individuals with two or more blood relatives, and at least one first-degree relative, with pancreatic cancer